-This price range is for listeners who want a budget headset to use casually, that still delivers a decent listening experience.
-This means the headphones in this list won't be the most comfortable, well-rounded or neutral sounding.
-However, they offer a fair sound quality and wireless Bluetooth at a great price point.
+Finding headphones on a budget can be tricky, but you don’t need to break the bank to get a decent listening experience.
+The headphones in this list won’t be the most comfortable or neutral sounding, but you can find quality offerings if you want a budget headset to use casually.
+The best earbuds and headphones under $50 offer a fair sound quality and wireless Bluetooth.
 Below are our recommendations for the best headphones under $50 we have tested so far.

 Best Over-Ear Headphones under $50